Victorian Public Sector Data Sharing Policy

 Overview

-The Victorian Public Sector Data Sharing Policy responds to the critical need for data sharing between Victorian government departments and agencies to inform policy and service decisions for the benefit of Victorians.
 It establishes that Victorian government agencies have a ‘responsibility to share’ with each other where there is a demonstrated need for the data to improve policy making, service planning and delivery with a clear public benefit, unless there is good reason not to.
-It adopts the National Data Sharing Principles to help the Victorian government agencies fulfil that responsibility in a considered, safe and secure way.

 Policy context and purpose

-This policy is an important contribution to assist Victorian government agencies to access the data they need to meet the policy and service needs of the Victorian community.
-It facilitates the expeditious sharing of data between VPS agencies within a controlled-access environment, while ensuring the right safeguards are in place.
-It extends the previous COVID-19 VPS Data Sharing Policy, beyond the COVID-19 context.
 It is modelled on the data sharing framework established under the Victorian Data Sharing Act 2017 (VDS Act), which sets up the statutory office of the Victorian Chief Data Officer (CDO) with powers and functions, including to support data-led policy and service decisions across government and to lead and coordinate data sharing and data integration work.

 Establishing the ‘responsibility to share’

-This policy establishes a clear responsibility on Victorian government agencies to share data3 with each other.
-The responsibility applies where the requesting agency has demonstrated a need for data to inform policy making, service planning and delivery with a clear public benefit, and there is no legitimate basis to refuse the request.
 Demonstrating the need for data should include a clear articulation of how the data will be used to benefit the Victorian community or sections of the community.
-For instance, this may include a statement on how data access would unlock insights to advance a stated Victorian Government policy, improve an operational program, or provide better services to vulnerable groups or individuals.
+For instance, this may include a statement on how data access would:

-The responsibility to share sets the expectation that an agency in receipt of a request will cooperate to provide the data or give reasons for refusal within a reasonable time.
-Where this does not occur, a requesting agency may choose to issue a formal request for data under this policy.
-While there is no prescribed format for the formal request, it should at a minimum: identify that it is being made pursuant to this policy; set out the purpose and public benefit; and describe how the data will be held and used safely and securely.
 The agency in receipt of the formal request must respond within 14 days by providing the data or setting out reasons for refusal in writing.
-A copy of the refusal should be sent to the Secretary, Department of Premier and Cabinet.
+A copy of the refusal should be sent to the Secretary, Department of Government Services (DGS).
 These arrangements are based on the process for the CDO to make a formal request under the VDS Act, giving all Victorian government agencies a similar mechanism to issue a formal data request.

 The ‘responsibility to share’ requires agencies to use best endeavours to share, in light of existing resourcing.
 Where resourcing is a genuine constraint, agencies agree to use best endeavours to agree on how resourcing should be dealt with in light of the proposed public benefit.